Hubertus Hoffmann: Filmmaker and producer

-With his global Love Is Tolerance initiative Hoffmann co-produced the Watani: My Homeland documentary about a family from Aleppo coming to his hometown Goslar in Germany.
+With his global Love Is Tolerance initiative, Hoffmann co-produced the Watani: My Homeland documentary about a family from Aleppo coming to his hometown Goslar in Germany.
 This documentary was nominated for the Oscars 2017, won the award for Best Documentary at German Television Awards 2017 (in German state TV ZDF Das Schicksal der Kinder von Aleppo), and Audience Award at the Amsterdam International Documentary Festival.

-As an enthusiastic producer of political Zeitgeist films making a difference in global discussions, in 2018 Hoffmann directed and produced "Love is Tolerance - Tolerance is Love - Make Tolerance Great Again!"
+In 2018, Hoffmann directed and produced "Love is Tolerance—Tolerance is Love—Make Tolerance Great Again!"
 It is a global search for the Champions of Tolerance and how we can make tolerance great again to contain all extremists.
 Describing the value of diversity and respect towards social minorities and other religions.
-In this feature documentary of 85 minutes the three Nobel Peace Prize Laureates the 14th Dalai Lama, Malala Yousafzai and Kailash Satyarthi promote tolerance.
+In this feature documentary of 85 minutes the three Nobel Peace Prize laureates, the 14th Dalai Lama, Malala Yousafzai and Kailash Satyarthi promote tolerance.
 The film includes portraits of Ehud Barak, Yusuf Islam (Cat Stevens) and many other 'Champions of Tolerance' and young people from all over the world.

 He is also co-producer of "The Last Supper" (Das Letzte Mahl, 2017), a chamber play about a Jewish family dinner in Berlin on January 30, 1933, the day Adolf Hitler came into power.
 This drama was shown at the 13th Los Angeles Jewish Film Festival 2018.

 Hoffmann has funded before the popular Hollywood films, "Girl, Interrupted" (starring Angelina Jolie who won her first Oscar as Supporting Actress) and "Hanging Up" (starring Meg Ryan, Diane Keaton, Lisa Kudrow and Walter Matthau).
 He financed these films with a personal investment, using his SPV in the Global Entertainment Productions KG company, in cooperation with Sony Picture Studios in Los Angeles.

 Arts

-Hoffmann presented his international art projects as The Places and the Globes of Tolerance and The Champions of Tolerance, including videos and portraits of the Dalai Lama, Malala and Yusuf Islam (Cat Stevens), at the Art Cologne and Gallery Weekend Berlin in 2017.
+Hoffmann presented his international art projects, The Places and the Globes of Tolerance and The Champions of Tolerance, including videos and portraits of the Dalai Lama, Malala, and Yusuf Islam (Cat Stevens), at the Art Cologne and Gallery Weekend Berlin in 2017.